nimirea/tongue-twisters-online-firebase/README.md

 firebase emulators:start
 ```

-To auto-compile the dev build of the Vue frontend:
+To auto-compile the dev build of the Vue frontend (this may need to be run twice):

 ```
 npm run watch